 - a health history form

 to be completed and submitted by the student online.
-This information is listed on the Health and Wellness website at www.unh.edu/health
+This information is listed on the Health & Wellness website at www.unh.edu/health

 Documentation of proof of immunity to MMR (measles, mumps, and rubella) is required (UNH Academic Policy 02.14) and is typically shown on the immunization form.
-Students must meet one of the following criteria for proof of immunity: received two vaccinations at least one month apart after 12 months of age; three positive measles, mumps, and rubella titers (blood test); health provider documentation of past history of the diseases including three positive measles, mumps, and rubella titers proving immunity; or born before 1957.
+Students must meet one of the following criteria for proof of immunity: received two vaccinations at least one month apart after 12 months of age; a titer (blood) test demonstrating immunity to measles, mumps, and rubella; health provider documentation of past history of measles, mumps, and rubella; or born before 1957.
 Students requesting a religious exemption from measles vaccinations must complete the UNH Health & Wellness Request for Exemption and submit appropriate documentation.
 Students from countries where TB is endemic are required to either provide documentation of being tested within six months prior to enrollment, or provide documentation of treatment for either latent or active TB, or a negative chest radiograph if the test is positive.
 It is the responsibility of students to provide the documentation before attending any classes.
 Any student failing to complete these requirements may be prevented from registering for future classes.

 UNH Health & Wellness provides comprehensive, student-focused, primary medical care through a team approach.
 The clinical staff consists of board-certified physicians, nurse practitioners, physician assistant, nurses, and medical assistants who are committed to prevention and holistic care.
 Primary medical care is provided for a large variety of common concerns.
-Examples include respiratory illnesses such as asthma, all kinds of infections, injuries, dermatologic issues, intestinal disorders, women’s, men's and transgender health, and mental health.
-Women's health services include annual examinations, diagnoses and treatment related to abnormal Pap smears, testing and treatment for sexually transmitted infections, contraceptive services, pregnancy testing and counseling, limited sexual assault services, and other women's health concerns.
-A community health nurse assists with problems arising from hospitalization and health leaves and return to campus.
-Other services include allergy/immunization clinics and a travel clinic.
-Students may speak by telephone with a triage nurse for advice at any time.
+Examples include respiratory illnesses such as asthma, all kinds of infections, injuries, dermatologic issues, digestive disorders, and mental health.
+Sexual reproductive health services include annual examinations, family planning/contraceptive services, cervical cancer (Pap smears) screening/prevention, testing and treatment for sexually transmitted infections, pregnancy testing and counseling, limited sexual assault services, and more.
+Health resource nurses provide chronic illness support, and assist wit problems arising from hospitalization, and health leaves and return to campus.
+Other services include allergy/immunization services and travel health consultation.
+Students may speak by telephone with a health resource nurse for advice at any time, including when UNH Health & Wellness is closed.
 Clinical support services include laboratory, radiology, and pharmacy.
-A nurse is available by phone for advice when UNH Health & Wellness is closed.
 Not all services are available during the summer or breaks.
 For more information, visit http://www.unh.edu/health

 Well-staffed and well-equipped community hospitals are nearby, and emergency ambulance service is available in Durham at all times.

-All undergraduate students seeking assistance with health-related (physical or mental) leaves from the University, or those who will be out for extended periods of time due to health issues, should be in touch with the executive director of UNH Health & Wellness at (603) 862-1098.
-Health-related leave information is also available on the web at www.unh.edu/health/withdrawals.
+All undergraduate students seeking assistance with health-related (physical or mental) leaves of absence from the University, or those who will be out for extended periods of time due to health issues, should be in touch with the executive director of UNH Health & Wellness at (603) 862-1098.
+Health-related leave information is also available on the web at www.unh.edu/health/leave.

-Health Education and Support Services coordinates health promotion activities on campus.
-Services provided include educational programs/workshops, individual and group support to promote healthy lifestyle choices, education and support to students living with chronic illnesses, alcohol and other drug counseling, wellness coaching, nutritional counseling, stress management counseling/services, biofeedback, light therapy, massage therapy, tobacco cessation services, and a resource library with materials on a variety of health and wellness topics.
+Living Well Services coordinates health promotion activities on campus.
+Services provided include educational programs/workshops, individual and group support to promote healthy lifestyle choices, alcohol and other drug counseling, tobacco cessation services,nutritional counseling, wellness coaching (ex. stress, sleep, behavior change, etc.), biofeedback, light therapy, massage therapy and a resource library.
 For more information, visit the UNH Health & Wellness website at www.unh.edu/health/ohep